How To Earn Your Pediatric Nursing Certification

 To be eligible to sit for the CCRN exam, nurses must meet the following criteria:

-- Practice as an RN or APRN for 1,750 hours in direct care of acutely/critically ill pediatric patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application OR
+• Practice as an RN or APRN for 1,750 hours directly caring for acutely/critically ill pediatric patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application OR

-- Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in direct care of acutely/critically ill pediatric patients, with 144 of those hours accrued in the most recent year preceding application
+• Practice as an RN or APRN for at least five years with a minimum of 2,000 hours directly caring for acutely/critically ill pediatric patients, with 144 of those hours accrued in the most recent year preceding the application

 According to the CCRN website, eligible clinical practice hours include:

-Nurses that work in intensive care units, cardiac care units, combined ICU/CCUs, medical/surgical ICUs, trauma units or critical care transport/flight are eligible to take the exam.
+Nurses who work in intensive care units, cardiac care units, combined ICU/CCUs, medical/surgical ICUs, trauma units, or critical care transport/flight are eligible to take the exam.
 If you are unsure if your unit qualifies, discuss the requirements with your unit nurse educator or nurse manager.

 >> Explore Pediatric Nursing Certification Review Materials*